belminf/sudocp/README.md

 # sudocp

-Bash script to copy files that's readable by your user to a location that is writable by a user you only have `sudo` access to.
+Bash script to copy files to a location that is writable by a user you only have `sudo` access to.

 **Warning:** This will clobber files in the destination.